 - 14.6.2 Historically, the River Tees has been subjected to serious pollution from urbanisation and industrial development, principally in the estuary and lower reaches (Moore and Potter, 2014).
 Since the latter part of the 20th century it has been a river in recovery, supporting a small but increasing salmon and sea trout in-river rod fishery (Environment Agency, 2009).
 The salmon population in the Tees has increased in the period 2004 and 2013, though numbers have become more variable.
-This followed a period of relatively stable abundance seen between 1995, when counts of salmon entering the Tees began, and 2003 (Moore and Potter, 2014). - 14.6.3 Salmon are an anadromous migratory species, which during their lifetime utilises both marine and freshwater habitats.
-Spawning of salmon occurs in the upper reaches of rivers where females deposit eggs into nests known as 'redds' which are cut into gravelly substrate (NASCO, 2012).
+This followed a period of relatively stable abundance seen between 1995, when counts of salmon entering the Tees began, and 2003 (Moore and Potter, 2014). - Salmon are an anadromous migratory species, which during their lifetime 14.6.3 utilises both marine and freshwater habitats.
+Spawning of salmon typically occurs in November or December, in the upper reaches of rivers where females deposit eggs into nests known as 'redds' which are cut into gravelly substrate (Heessen et al., 2015; NASCO, 2012).
 In the River Tees, the greatest numbers of redds are located upstream of Eggleston, with a relatively high density between Stapleton and Whorlton (Environment Agency, 2009).
-Once the eggs hatch, the resultant larvae remain within the interstitial gravels, utilising nutrients from the yolk sac.
+Once the eggs hatch, the resultant larvae known as 'alevins' remain within the interstitial gravels, utilising nutrients from the yolk sac (Heessen et al., 2015).
 The larvae then develop into fry which prey on invertebrates, and then a 'parr', a young salmon distinguished by dark rounded patches evenly spaced along its sides.
 The length of time of the transition between life stages is geographically variable.
 Typically, the transition from larvae to parr occurs in the first summer in southern streams (Potter and Dare, 2003) or up to a year in upland systems.
 Following the parr life stage, salmon physically and morphologically change into the next life stage, known as a 'smolt' (McCormick et al., 1998).
 This is preceding migration to the ocean following one to five years in freshwater.
-The migration of smolt down-river to the ocean usually occurs from spring to early summer (Thorstad et al., 2012).
+The migration of smolt down-river to the ocean usually occurs from spring to early summer, generally occurring earlier in the season for larger smolt (Thorstad et al., 2012; Heessen et al., 2015).
 Once salmon have spent another one to five years at sea, the adults then return to their spawning rivers, which in the UK usually peaks in June to August and October to December (Cowx and Fraser, 2003).

-&lt;sup>4 Migration from the sea into freshwater for spawning
+&lt;sup>3 Migration from the sea into freshwater for spawning